npandey5/EdgarAPIExtract/ReadMe.md

 Step 2 - Filter for all records that have "filings -> recent -> form" == N-Port

 Step 3 - Find the AccessionNumber at the same index under "filings -> recent -> accessionNumber"

+NOTE: There is rate limiting applicable only the SEC EDGAR APIs (10 requests per second).
+So the response times will be high.